Josephine Decker

 Josephine Decker (born April 2, 1981) is an English–born American filmmaker.
-Films she has directed include Butter on the Latch (2013), Thou Wast Mild and Lovely (2014), Madeline's Madeline (2018), Shirley (2020), and The Sky is Everywhere (2022).
+Films she has directed include Butter on the Latch (2013), Thou Wast Mild and Lovely (2014), Madeline's Madeline (2018), Shirley (2020), The Sky is Everywhere (2022), and Chasing Summer (2026).
 She also co-directed the documentary Bi the Way (2008) with Brittany Blockman.

 Early life

 Decker was born in London and raised in Texas.
 As a child, she played the piano and dreamed of being a writer, as well as a photographer for National Geographic.
 She graduated from Highland Park High School in 1999 and Princeton University in 2003, where she aspired to become a conductor and applied for a conducting class.
 She was inspired to become a filmmaker after watching Monsters, Inc.